A Toolkit to Prepare for PWB Week 2025

 - Select a woman or women to honor at an industry event.

-- Update your HBA’s website and social media profiles during PWB Week with PWB Week graphics.
+- Update your HBA’s website and social media profiles during PWB Week using our branded graphics.

-- Watch these webinars featuring female leaders in the home building industry.
-They share strategies they used to become successful at their trade.
+- Watch webinars featuring female leaders in the home building industry sharing strategies that have helped them become successful at their trade.

 - Share NAHBNow blog posts related to women on your social media channels.
 In the search field, type “women” or “pwb” to access the content.